Joseph W. Beardsley

-Joseph Warren Beardsley (1820 – August 27, 1868) was an American physician, politician, and Wisconsin pioneer.
+Joseph Warren Beardsley (1820 – August 27, 1868) was an American medical doctor, politician, and Wisconsin pioneer.
 He served as the 14th speaker of the Wisconsin State Assembly and represented Pierce County.
 In historical documents, his name is commonly abbreviated J. W. Beardsley.
 The 1862 Wisconsin legislative manual and later works that relied on that source inaccurately listed his first name as "James".

 Biography

 Joseph Warren Beardsley was born in Herkimer County, New York, in 1820.
 He was educated as a medical doctor and came to the Wisconsin Territory about 1845, working as a physician and surgeon in Johnstown, in Rock County.

 In the mid-1850s, Beardsley relocated to Pierce County, in northwest Wisconsin, and operated a general store.
 He became a leading member of the Democratic Party of Wisconsin in that county, and was active in the unsuccessful effort to move the county seat to Prescott, Wisconsin.
 During the American Civil War, he was elected to the Wisconsin State Assembly as a Union Democrat, and formed a coalition with the Republicans in which he was elected speaker and Republicans received many of the other Assembly offices.

 He died at Ilion, New York, in September 1868.